codenotary/immudb/README.md

 docker logs immudb
 ```

-Simply run ```./immuclient``` on the same machine or ```./immuclient -a <immudb-host>```.
+To perform actions, simply run ```./immuclient``` on the same machine or ```./immuclient -a <immudb-host>```.
 You can also find immuclient in the immudb container at `/usr/local/bin/immuadmin` or run a Docker container to connect to the local or remote immudb with `docker run -it --rm --name immuclient codenotary/immuclient:latest -a <immudb-host>`

-Simply run ```./immuadmin``` on the same machine.
+To manage the database, simply run ```./immuadmin``` on the same machine.
 You can also find immuadmin in the immudb container at `/usr/local/bin/immuadmin` or run a Docker container to connect to the local immudb with `docker run -it --rm --name immuadmin codenotary/immuadmin:latest status`.
 For security reasons we recommend using immuadmin only on the same system as immudb.
 User management is restricted to localhost usage.

 ## Contributing